DESTROYMC-NET/Server-Info/VotingSystem.md

 You may notice the `delaysend` command.
 This was a custom command to run 1 second after it is executed.
 LuckPerms didn't update your data instantly, so the text that shows when your group expires was wrong.
 The command waits 1 second so LuckPerms can update and show the correct time.

-It was a decent syste that worked.
+It was a decent system that worked.
 There probably was a much better way of doing it.